Balasudhan123/Multimodal-Deepfake-Detection-with-Cross-Modal-Attention-and-Explainable-AI/README.md

 ## 🌐 Web UI

-`Deepfake_WebUI_2_1_.ipynb` launches a full-stack web application directly from Google Colab using **Flask** as the backend and **ngrok** as the public tunnel.
+`Deepfake_WebUI.ipynb` launches a full-stack web application directly from Google Colab using **Flask** as the backend and **ngrok** as the public tunnel.
 No server infrastructure or deployment is required — run the notebook in Colab and share the generated public URL with anyone.

 ### Architecture